Reading in Years 1 to 6

 Reading Year 2 to Year 6

 Starting with our Year 2 readers and then throughout KS2 (Years 3-6), word reading underpins comprehension, with a strong vocabulary focus.
 We use a VIPERS (Vocabulary, Inference, Prediction, Explanation, Retrieval and Summarisation (Sequencing in KS1) approach to questioning alongside teaching key reading skills such as skimming and scanning to ensure children can access the text fully and answer a wide range of question types.
-Children also read widely and often across the wider curriculum with texts that match topics taught, again with a strong subject specific vocabulary focus.
+Teachers have referenced the OfSTED Research review series: English to ensure the latest research about learning to read is applied in our lessons.
+For instance, our readers in Years 3 and 4 have a high emphasis on developing fluency and so teachers plan in weekly lessons to increase word reading speed as well as lessons throughout the week that ensure pupils are comprehending what they have read.
+Children in all year groups also read widely and often across the wider curriculum with texts that match topics taught, again with a strong subject specific vocabulary focus.

 What do our children say about VIPERS?